handiko/treasury-terminal/README.md

 </p>

 ### Section C: Executing Stress Tests
-To prepare for "Black Swan" events, use the **💥 Stress Test** module in the sidebar:
+To prepare for "Black Swan" events, use the **Stress Test** module in the sidebar:
 1. Enter a hypothetical **Outflow Amount** (e.g., 250,000 USDT).
 2. Click **Apply Outflow**.
 3. Observe how the system's Health Score reacts and how the Auto-Pilot adjusts its rebalancing recommendation to save the local liquidity pool.